GoogleCloudPlatform/podcast/site/content/post/episode-62-cloud-spanner-with-deepti-srivastava/index.md

 MARK: Absolutely.
 Cool.
 So why don't we go to the Question of the Week, sent to us by the amazing Jessie Frazell.

-FRANCESC: Yeah, so as part of her, basically let's call it integration into Google, she decided to basically move all her stuff to Google Cloud Platform.
+FRANCESC: Yeah, so as part of her, basically let's call it integration into Google, she decided to basically move all her stuff to Google Cloud.
 And she came up with this little problem.
-She wanted to run an SMTP server-- so a mail server-- on Google Cloud Platform, and it turns out that it doesn't work.
+She wanted to run an SMTP server-- so a mail server-- on Google Cloud, and it turns out that it doesn't work.
 So she asked me, how is this?
 And why not?
 And I mean, it is in the docs, but I think that it is something that could be a little bit surprising, so I guess it's worth discussing.

 MARK: Yeah, so it is definitely worth noting.
 Google Compute Engine specifically doesn't allow outbound connections on 25, 465, and 487, basically because spam and abuse and bad things.